 Handfed Cockatiels Are Great Pet Birds

 Cockatiels are very social birds.
-Handfed cockatiels are loving, sweet, fun, and entertaining.
-At Royal Wings Aviary, proud host of the Michiana Elite Bird Fair and a member of the National Cockatiel Society, we raise a variety of cockatiels, including pearls, pieds, white faces, pastel cheeks, albinos, lutinos, and more.
+Handfed cockatiels are loving, sweet, fun, loyal, and entertaining.
+At Royal Wings Aviary, we raise a variety of cockatiels, including pearls, pieds, white faces, pastel cheeks, albinos, lutinos, and more.
 All of our babies are handfed and socialized with other birds to make them good pets.
-As a matter of fact, when someone asks what kind of bird to get for their first pet bird, we always suggest a cockatiel as opposed to a large parrot.
+As a matter of fact, when someone asks what kind of bird to get for their first pet bird, we normally suggest a cockatiel as opposed to a large parrot.

 Cockatiels That Talk